 - Action LU-7.2 Village Parking.
 Develop a program to provide alternative parking arrangements for visitor-serving uses in the Village. - Action LU-7.3 Hotel Floor Area Ratio.
-Hotels in the Village may be developed with a maximum FAR of 3.0 if authorized by the City Council.
+A Hotel in the Village at the former Capitola Theater site may be developed with a maximum FAR of 3.0 if authorized by the City Council.
 To approve a request for an increased FAR, the City Council must find that 1) the additional FAR results in a superior project with substantial community benefit; 2) the project enhances economic vitality; and, 3) the project is designed to minimize adverse impacts to neighboring properties.